Frédéric Alfred d'Erlanger: Music

 D'Erlanger was really an amateur "gentleman composer" whose day job as a banker helped fund his interest in music.
 He composed operas, chamber music, and orchestral works, among other types.
 The operas included Jehan de Saintré (Aix-les-Bains, 1 August 1893; Hamburg, 1894), Inès Menso (produced, under the pseudonym of Ferd.
 Regnal, in London at Covent Garden on 10 July 1897, and subsequently in Germany as Die Erbe); Tess (after Thomas Hardy's Tess of the d'Urbervilles), produced at the Teatro di San Carlo, Naples, on 7 April 1906 and at Covent Garden on 14 July 1909, on both occasions under the baton of Ettore Panizza; and Noël, produced at the Paris Opéra-Comique on 28 December 1910.
-In 1935 his one act ballet Les cents baisers ("The Hundred Kisses") with a libretto by Boris Kochno, was produced by the Ballets Russes and choreographed by Bronislava Nijinska, with decor and costumes by Jean Hugo.
+In 1935, his one-act ballet Les cents baisers ("The Hundred Kisses") with a libretto by Boris Kochno, was produced by the Ballets Russes and choreographed by Bronislava Nijinska, with decor and costumes by Jean Hugo.
 It was subsequently recorded by Antal Dorati and the London Symphony Orchestra.

-Orchestral works include the Suite symphonique No 2, first performed at the Proms on 18 September 1895, and the Violin Concerto in D minor, op 17 (1902), first performed by Hugo Heermann in Holland and Germany, and then taken up by Fritz Kreisler for its British premiere at the Queen's Hall on 12 March 1903.
-There was also the Andante symphonique Op 18 for cello and orchestra (1904), the symphonic prelude Sursum Corda!
-(1919) and the Concerto symphonique for piano and orchestra (1921), as well as the choral Messe de Requiem of 1930, admired and performed by Adrian Boult.
+Orchestral works include the Suite symphonique No. 2, first performed at the Proms on 18 September 1895, and the Violin Concerto in D minor, op 17 (1902), first performed by Hugo Heermann in Holland and Germany, and then taken up by Fritz Kreisler for its British premiere at the Queen's Hall on 12 March 1903.
+There was also the Andante Symphonique Op 18 for cello and orchestra (1904), the symphonic prelude Sursum Corda!
+(1919) and the Concerto Symphonique for piano and orchestra (1921), as well as the choral Messe de Requiem of 1930, admired and performed by Adrian Boult.
 An orchestral waltz, Midnight Rose became popular and was recorded by John Barbirolli in 1934.
 The chamber music includes a String Quartet and the Violin Sonata in G minor (both 1900).
-The Piano Quintet was first performed a St James's Hall Piccadilly on 1 March 1902 by the Kruse Quartet, with d'Erlanger himself as pianist.
+The Piano Quintet was first performed at St James's Hall, Piccadilly, on 1 March 1902 by the Kruse Quartet, with d'Erlanger himself as pianist.

 Clearness of form and elegance of idea and expression are the distinguishing marks of d'Erlanger's music, whether in his operatic work, in his chamber and orchestral music, or in his songs.
+A recent revival in interest has resulted in new recordings of his Piano Quintet (1901), Violin Concerto (1902), Andante Symphonique for cello and orchestra (1903), Concerto Symphonique for piano and orchestra (1921) and Prelude Romantique (1934), among other pieces.
+The Birmingham Festival Choral Society revived the Messa de Requiem with a live performance in 2001.